 How could this affect you?

 Every five years we produce a Drought Management Plan which outlines the actions we would take during a drought.
 This includes actions to reduce demand, such as when we would ask our customers to use less water, either voluntarily or through temporary use restrictions, depending on the severity of the situation.
 In severe droughts, we can also apply for drought permits or drought orders to take more water from underground aquifers, or further limit water use if necessary.

 The Environmental Assessment Reports (EARs) relating to our drought permits contain site specific information relating to our operational assets, so these are not available online.
-Paper copies of these reports are available to view at our head office in Hatfield on request, and summaries of the EARs are included within the main Drought Management Plan document.
+Paper copies of these reports are available to view at our head office in Hatfield, and summaries of the EARs are included within the main Drought Management Plan document.

 Find out more about current groundwater levels here.